Our 2 in 1 waterproof jacket in Ventile and Climashield

 So I asked him if he knew more about this story about planes that couldn't land.

-Structurally dependent on sea routes for supplies, both for raw materials necessary for the war effort and for food, the British were faced with attacks on their merchant ships.
+Structurally dependent on sea routes for supplies of both raw materials needed for the war effort and food, the British were faced with attacks on their merchant ships.

-While the threat from German submarines was real, history has forgotten attacks from the air at a time when the Luftwaffe was still very dangerous to British ships.
+While the threat of German submarines was real, history has forgotten the attacks from the air at a time when the Luftwaffe was still very dangerous to British shipping.

-Faced with these multiple threats, the British resorted to the formation of convoys, already adopted during the First World War, in order to group their merchant ships into convoys of 20 to 100 ships and thus ensure their protection through the deployment of escorts based on warships such as destroyers and merchant ships converted for the occasion.
-Among the means implemented by the British, there is one that deserves particular attention: the deployment of combat aircraft such as the Sea Hurricane.
+Faced with these multiple threats, the British resorted to convoy formation, already adopted during the First World War, in order to group their merchant ships into convoys of 20 to 100 ships and thus ensure their protection through the deployment of escorts based on warships such as destroyers and merchant ships converted for the occasion.
+Among the means implemented by the British, there is one that deserves special attention: the deployment of combat aircraft such as the Sea Hurricane.

 The Sea Hurricane:

-The Hawker Hurricane is a British combat aircraft at least as famous as the Spitfire.
+The Hawker Hurricane is a British fighter aircraft at least as famous as the Spitfire.
 There have been many versions of the aircraft including several maritime ones which will be named Sea Hurricane.

-The first Sea Hurricanes were modified to be catapulted from merchant ships, CAM Ships (*Catapult Armed Merchantman).
-During the war, around fifty of these ships were modified for this purpose.
+The first Sea Hurricanes were modified to be catapulted from merchant ships, the CAM Ships (*Catapult Armed Merchantman).
+During the war, about fifty of these ships were modified for this purpose.

 Hot in front!

-The Sea Hurricane, nicknamed Hurricat, served as aerial protection.
-Once it had taken off and intercepted the enemy planes, this aircraft had to land at the nearest airport... otherwise, it had to attempt to land near the boats and then be picked up by friendly ships.
+The Sea Hurricane, nicknamed Hurricat, served as air protection.
+Once it had taken off and intercepted enemy aircraft, this aircraft had to land at the nearest airport... otherwise, it had to attempt to land near the ships and then be picked up by friendly ships.

-The results of these devices mounted on cobbled together ships were very inconclusive (*6 Axis devices destroyed according to records of the time).
-The real response of the British to ensure air protection of the convoys was the deployment of aircraft carriers which then escorted the convoys and offered real air cover - these were more precisely escort aircraft carriers, smaller than those that you traditionally see in movies.
-Aircraft carriers offered the possibility for aircraft to land without damage.
+The results of these aircraft mounted on cobbled ships were very inconclusive (*6 Axis aircraft destroyed according to contemporary records).
+The real British answer to ensure the air protection of the convoys was the deployment of aircraft carriers which then escorted the convoys and offered real air cover - more precisely, they were escort aircraft carriers, smaller than those you traditionally see in the movies.
+The aircraft carriers offered the possibility for the aircraft to land without damage.

 Finally a real aircraft carrier!

-That's the end of the story: these planes did exist, but they were supposed to land on an air base.
-Landing was only considered in desperate situations.
+So much for the story: these planes did exist, but they were supposed to land at an air base.
+Landing on water was only considered in desperate situations.

-Exactly, let's resume our story at the moment when a pilot crashes into the sea, and when water enters his cockpit...
+Precisely, let's resume our story at the moment when a pilot crash-lands in the sea, and when water enters his cockpit...

-Whether it was intended or not, these pilots had to survive contact with the icy water of the English Channel... or an even colder sea, until they were recovered.
+Whether it was intended or not, these pilots had to survive contact with the icy waters of the English Channel... or an even colder sea, until they could be rescued.

-However, as surprising as it may be, the subject of cold water immersion has only been taken seriously since the Second World War.
+Yet, surprisingly, the subject of cold water immersion has only been taken seriously since World War II.

 First patent in 1869 for a survival suit, too technologically advanced to be manufactured at the time.

-We barely knew what caused death once in the water (hypothermia, but not only that).
-And we thought that it was inevitable, a “job risk”, to be accepted with good conscience.
+We barely knew what caused death once in the water (hypothermia, but not only).
+And we thought it was an inevitability, an "occupational hazard", to be accepted in all conscience.

-It really wasn't a well-researched subject, with real scientific rigor and standard norms in conducting tests and experiments.
+It was really not a well-researched topic, with real scientific rigor and standard norms in conducting tests and experiments.

-As a result, we cannot say that the different maritime countries around the world worked together very hard to find a solution.
-Even less so in a world war context where textile technologies were rudimentary, and where everything remained to be invented.
+As a result, it cannot be said that the various maritime countries of the world coordinated much to find a solution.
+Even less so in the context of a world war where textile technologies were rudimentary, and where everything remained to be invented.

-(And if you are really interested in survival in cold water, the French Society of Maritime Medicine has published a good summary here and our Canadian friends have made a nice video there )
+(And if you're really interested in cold water survival, the French Society of Maritime Medicine published a good recap here and our Canadian friends made a great video about it here )

-The kind of graphic that was sorely lacking at the time!
+The kind of graphics that were sorely lacking at the time!

-Except that there, it was absolutely necessary to increase the chances of survival of an RAF pilot in cold water.
+Except that here, it was absolutely necessary to increase the chances of survival of an RAF pilot in cold water.

-We needed a comfortable fabric to wear in the cockpit, which allows perspiration to pass through, but which becomes waterproof on contact with water.
+A comfortable fabric was needed to wear in the cockpit, which would allow perspiration to pass through, but which would become waterproof when in contact with water.

-After many tests, the Shirley Institute, a research center specially dedicated to cotton, developed the famous Ventile, this 100% waterproof cotton fabric .
+After much testing, the Shirley Institute, a research center specially dedicated to cotton, developed the famous Ventile, this 100% waterproof cotton fabric .

-From a few minutes, the chances of survival in the water increase to 20 minutes, giving rescuers much more time.
-80% of the pilots were finally able to survive after their Hurricane landed, thanks to their Ventile cotton survival suit.
+From a few minutes, the chances of survival in the water increase to 20 minutes, which leaves much more time for rescuers.
+80% of pilots were finally able to survive after the splashdown of their Hurricane, thanks to their Ventile cotton survival suit.

-Today, RAF suits are still made of Ventile, as are those of other pilots from NATO countries.
+Today, RAF suits are still made of Ventile, as are those of other NATO pilots.

-Nice story, isn't it?
-It's all there: bravery, adventure, survival, military and innovation.
+Great story, isn't it?
+It has it all: bravery, adventure, survival, military, and innovation.

-Except… you can’t get your hands on an RAF survival suit from the Second World War!
-And it is even possible that they never existed.
+Except… you can’t get your hands on a WWII RAF survival suit!
+And it’s possible they never existed.

 Because the production dates of the first Ventile survival suits do not really match those of the Second World War...

-In other words, there were indeed Hurricanes (in anecdotal numbers) that were forced to land, but the pilots likely did not have Ventile survival suits.
+In other words, there were indeed Hurricanes (in anecdotal numbers) that were forced to ditch, but the pilots likely did not have Ventile survival suits.

-Although Ventile survival suits during the Second World War certainly never existed, the RAF also made this superb Ventile parka in the 1950s, found by Saunders Militaria ...
-But it was for ground personnel!
+While WWII Ventile survival suits probably never existed, the RAF also made this superb Ventile parka in the 1950s, unearthed by Saunders Militaria … But that was for ground crew!

-What is the origin of the urban legend of Ventile?
+What is the origin of the urban legend of the Ventile?

 It was the author of the excellent Well Dressed Dad who was the first to question "the official version".

-He claims that most of the stories surrounding Ventile are difficult to verify.
+He says most of the stories surrounding the Ventile are difficult to verify.

-To put a face to a name, here is Nigel Cabourn, the creator who brought Ventile up to date.
-Moreover, Grailed did an excellent portrait of it .
+To put a face to a name, here's Nigel Cabourn, the creator who brought the Ventile back into fashion.
+Grailed did an excellent profile of him .

-In fact, the legend of Ventile owes a lot to Nigel Cabourn, an English designer passionate about Ventile and workwear.
-Its famous Ventile parka with a vintage design is the perfect illustration of its influences.
+In fact, the legend of the Ventile owes a lot to Nigel Cabourn, an English designer passionate about Ventile and workwear.
+His famous Ventile parka with a vintage design is the perfect illustration of his influences.

-Nigel Cabourn's signature piece: it's a vintage parka all in Ventile.
-If you want an even more efficient Ventile parka, look at this one from Musto
+Nigel Cabourn's signature piece: this is a vintage parka made entirely of Ventile.
+If you want an even better Ventile parka, check out Musto's ...

-In 2003, to relaunch and mark the occasion, the brand called on Karol Marketing , a… (easy) marketing agency.
+In 2003, to relaunch and make a splash, the brand called on Karol Marketing , an (easy) marketing agency.

-She decides to create a book, "Ascent of Cabourn" which is inspired by " Ascent of Everest ", by John Hunt.
-And it is in this book that Cabourn explains the origin of Ventile in his own way (the 2nd World War, pilots in the water, etc.).
+She decides to create a book, "Ascent of Cabourn" which is inspired by " Ascent of Everest " by John Hunt.
+And it is in this book that Cabourn explains the origin of the Ventile in his own way (the 2nd World War, the pilots in the water, etc.).

 The original…

-…and the remastered version for Nigel Cabourn, where the legend of Ventile began.
+…and the remastered version for Nigel Cabourn, where the Ventile legend began.

-Its source ?
-He claims to have a friend who helped invent Ventile and that it has been in mass production since 1943.
+His source?
+He claims to have a friend who participated in the invention of the Ventile and that it has been in mass production since 1943.

-My personal theory is that, given that it was a marketing agency that created this book for promotional purposes, and that does not specialize in fashion, it is likely that some specific details escaped them and/or that They only stuck to Cabourn's assertions .
+My personal theory is that since this book was created by a marketing agency for promotional purposes, and is not specialized in fashion, it is likely that they missed some specific details and/or that they stuck solely to Cabourn's claims .

-The whole, very romanticized story of Ventile comes from there.
+The whole very romanticized story of the Ventile comes from there.

-But then, what is the true origin of Ventile?
-Where is he from ?
-The investigation is not over...
+But then, what is the true origin of the Ventile?
+Where does it come from?
+The investigation is not over…

 (ah, this suspense!)

-A reliable element of answer comes from a document as unexpected as it is surprising : in 2003, the Marine Safety Directorate of Transport Canada commissioned a comprehensive report on survival in cold water .
+One reliable answer comes from a document that is as unexpected as it is surprising : in 2003, the Marine Safety Directorate of Transport Canada commissioned a comprehensive report on survival in cold water .

-Yes, it is this document with a layout worthy of Microsoft Publisher which offers the most convincing elements of answers.
+Yes, it is this document with a layout worthy of Microsoft Publisher that offers the most convincing answers.

-And as the two official languages of Canada are English and French, all public and administrative documents must be translated into French .
+And since Canada's two official languages are English and French, all public and administrative documents must be translated into French .
 So you can also read this report in French !

-Well, the translation is… rustic (Ventile was translated as “ventilated cotton fabric”), but… “it works” , that was not translated using Google Translate.
+Well, the translation is… rustic (Ventile was translated as “ventilated cotton fabric”), but… “it works” wasn’t translated using Google Translate.

-The very rigorous authors note that survival suit test reports regularly fall into oblivion , whether because of the closure of a military laboratory, the end of a war, etc.
+The authors, who are very rigorous, note that survival suit test reports regularly fall into oblivion , whether because of the closure of a military laboratory, the end of a war, etc.

-They therefore decided, once and for all, to make a complete history of survival suits over the past 60 years , for future researchers on the subject.
+They therefore decided, once and for all, to make a complete history of survival suits over the past 60 years , for the benefit of future researchers on the subject.

 And it's exciting!
 Everything is very well documented and rigorously sourced.

-Concerning our Ventile survival suits, the truth appears in Chapter 2 : Hurricane pilots' survival suits were made of leather... during the Second World War.
-Their inventor was also called Frankenstein, you can't make that up.
+Regarding our Ventile survival suits, the truth appears in Chapter 2 : Hurricane pilots' survival suits were made of leather... during World War II.
+Their inventor was called Frankenstein, you couldn't make it up.

-It was not until after the war that RAF suits were made from Ventile.
+It was only after the war that RAF suits were made from Ventile.

-More precisely, the first six so-called "Mk" suits were made in neoprene, then it was from the Mk 7 versions that they were made in Ventile, just after the war, from 1951.
+More precisely, the first six suits called "Mk" were made of neoprene, then it was from the Mk 7 versions that they were made of Ventile, just after the war, from 1951.

 It's written in black and white.

-There were also two layers of fabric , because because of the pressure of the water, we noticed that the water was passing through the Ventile without the fibers having time to swell.
+There were also two layers of fabric , because due to the water pressure, we noticed that the water was passing through the Ventile without the fibers having time to swell.

-Another problem: the fabric was very expensive to produce on a large scale (taking a long time to manufacture), it was also expensive to assemble as a suit.
-In addition, body sebum and heavy sweating could disrupt the swelling power of the fiber when wet.
+Another problem: the fabric was very expensive to produce on a large scale (long to manufacture), it was also expensive to assemble into a suit.
+In addition, body sebum and profuse sweating could disrupt the swelling power of the fiber when wet.

-Other more general obstacles have undermined the future of Ventile in survival suits: difficulty in finding perfectly waterproof zips, quality control that can largely be improved, etc.
+Other more general obstacles have undermined the future of the Ventile in survival suits: difficulty in finding perfectly waterproof zips, quality control largely improvable, etc.

-So the RAF decided, for a time, to use so-called “wet” suits, where a little bit of water is let in to warm it up, exactly like a surfing or diving suit.
+So the RAF decided, for a while, to use so-called "wet suits", where a little water is let in to warm it up, just like a surfing or diving suit.

-(and at the end of the story, it was the rise of offshore oil platforms that finally allowed the creation of effective survival suits)
+(and to top it all off, it was the rise of offshore oil platforms that finally allowed the creation of effective survival suits)

-A so-called “wet” neoprene survival suit that makes you look like a teletubbie.
-Ok, it's more efficient, but the Ventile wetsuits were still much classier!
+A so-called "wet" neoprene survival suit that makes you look like a Teletubbie.
+Okay, it's more efficient, but the Ventile suits were still much classier!

-Ultimately, the Ventile was indeed used for RAF survival suits but only after the Second World War , and was then replaced for very mundane reasons: cost, difficulty of assembly, etc.
+Ultimately, the Ventile was indeed used for RAF survival suits but only after WWII , and was then replaced for very mundane reasons: cost, difficulty of assembly, etc.

-On the other hand – and this is really badass – Edmund Hillary really used Ventile clothing for his ascent of Everest in 1953.
+On the other hand — and this is really badass — Edmund Hillary really did use Ventile clothing for his ascent of Everest in 1953.

 Edmund Hillarry and Tenzing Norgay wearing Ventile